14 Bug Report Templates to Copy for QA Testing [2024]

 What should I include in a bug report?

 1. ID/name: Keep it brief and use clear terms.
-Include the name of the feature or element where you found the issue.
-A good example would be: "CART - Unable to add new item to my cart".
+Include the feature or element name where you found the bug.
+Example: "CART - Can't add new item to cart".

-4. Console logs: Those contain all JavaScript errors and warnings, making it much easier for developers to reproduce and resolve any bug.
-On most browsers, you can access your console logs by pressing Ctrl+Shift+I on Windows or Cmd+Opt+I on a Mac.
+4. Console logs: These contain JavaScript errors and warnings, helping developers reproduce and fix bugs.
+Access console logs with Ctrl+Shift+I on Windows or Cmd+Opt+I on a Mac.

-5. Source URL: Make it easy for your developers to spot the problem by including the URL of the page where you found the bug.
+5. Source URL: Make it easy for your developers to spot the problem by including the URL of the page where you found the defect.

-6. Visual proof: A visual element, like an annotated screenshot or a video recording, will help your developers understand the problem better and faster.
+6. Visual proof: An annotated screenshot or video helps developers understand the problem faster.

-8. Expected result vs. actual result: Explain what results you expected.
+8. Expected result vs. actual result: Explain what you expected.
 Be specific.
-Just saying "the app doesn’t work as expected" is not useful.
-Try and guide the developer by describing what you actually experienced.
+Saying "the app doesn’t work" isn't helpful.
+Describe what you experienced.

-Optional: You can also include extra information such as the severity (critical, major, minor, trivial, enhancement), priority (high, medium, low), name of the reporter, person assigned, or a due date.
+Optional: Include extra info like severity (critical, major, minor, trivial, enhancement), priority (high, medium, low), reporter's name, assignee, or due date.

 Bug report templates

-Check out our list of bug report templates for major issue tracking tools like Jira, GitHub, Trello, ClickUp, Asana, and more.
+Here's our list of bug report templates for major issue tracking tools like Jira, Trello, Asana, and more.

-Choose a bug report form that works for your QA team—and implement it within your tracking system.
+Choose a bug report format that works for your QA team—and implement it within your tracking system.

 1) Reporting bugs in GitHub with templates